lixpaulian/stm32f7-uart/README.md

 	 }
 ```

-* The STM32F7xx hardware has its built-in handling of the DE pin (driver enable); they are    mapped to the RTS pin.
-The initialization of the DE pin must be done externally, and if you use CubeMX it will be done automatically for you if you select the correct UART options (RS-485 mode).
+* The STM32F7xx hardware has its built-in method of handling of the DE pin (driver enable); the pin is mapped onto the RTS pin.
+The initialization of the DE pin must be done externally, and if you use CubeMX this will be done automatically for you if the correct UART options are selected (e.g. RS-485 mode).

 In the example above, the `mode` parameter is a composite of the following variables: